Albert J. Dunlap: In popular culture

 A documentary film was made about Dunlap in 1998 called Cutting to the Core—Albert J. Dunlap.

-A documentary film by the BBC about business titans in Britain prominently featuring Dunlap called The Mayfair Set was released in 1999.
+A 1999 BBC documentary film called The Mayfair Set, about business titans in Britain, prominently featured Dunlap.

 In 2001, he was caricatured in Titans of Finance (Alternative Comics, 2001, ISBN 1-891867-05-9) by Rob Walker and Josh Neufeld.
 The comic book is a collaboration between a cartoonist and a finance columnist, which casts Wall Street executives and traders as heroes and villains.
 The lead story features Ronald O. Perelman, and Mike Vranos and Victor Niederhoffer are among those included.

 He was interviewed by Jon Ronson for his 2011 book The Psychopath Test.
 Ronson gave Dunlap the Hare psychopathy test and noted that Dunlap possessed a number of traits common to psychopaths.

-In 2002, a documentary film by the U.S. TV program Frontline was released named Bigger than Enron.
+In 2002, a documentary film by the U.S. television program Frontline was released named Bigger than Enron.
 It detailed the events that occurred at Sunbeam when Dunlap was CEO and investigated the accounting practices that were implemented.

-Carol Dweck, author of "Mindset: The New Psychology of Success," described Dunlap as an exemplar of the "fixed mindset," a person whose inability to accept feedback from colleagues beneath him and his rabid need to protect his self-image as an infallible "superstar" (his own word) led to his downfall.